ART@SC24 – HPC Creates!

 ART: Artificial intelligence (AI), Research computing and Training is for advanced cyberinfrastructure (CI) professionals who support research computing on their campuses and conduct outreach in rural K-20 education environments.
 We will explore the benefits and risks associated with AI in academia, and share strategies to protect data privacy, security and sovereignty.
 ART@SC24 will convene in Atlanta, Georgia November 15-16, ahead of the Supercomputing Conference, SC24, November 17-22.

 This will be the sixth in a series of SC co-located workshops or events that STEM-Trek Nonprofit has hosted since 2015.
 The previous five were supported by the U.S. National Science Foundation (NSF; supplements to existing grants, or individual awards), and donations to STEM-Trek from Google and others.
-The first, in collaboration with Executive …
+The first, in collaboration with Executive Director Dan Stanzione at the …

 Read More